Shelby GLH-S: 1986

 The 1986 Shelby Omni GLH-S was a modified Dodge Omni GLH, with changes made at the Shelby factory.
 They were retitled as Shelby Automobiles cars sold at select Dodge dealerships.
 GLH stood for "Goes Like Hell" and GLH-S stood for Goes Like Hell S'more.

 Just 500 were made.
 Dash plaques using a three-digit serial numbering system were installed.

 The Turbo I engine was modified with pre-production pieces from what would become the Turbo II inline-four engine.
 These changes included an intercooler, plus other changes to produce 175 hp at 5300 rpm and a flat 175 ft·lbf (237 N·m) torque curve.
 Not included were any of the durability changes to the short block (forged crank, full floating pin, stouter connecting rods, etc.) of the 1987 Chrysler Turbo II engine.
-Luckily, the Shelby engines have proved to be reliable even without the durability enhancements of the production Turbo II.
 The GLH-S had a 0–60 mph (97 km/h) acceleration time of 6.5 seconds and a 14.8 second quarter mile (402 m) time.
 Top speed was 135 mph (217 km/h).